How long does it take to charge an electric car?

 Charging the battery from empty takes longer than recharging it from partially full.

-Most manufacturers limit your electric car’s charging speed – regardless of charger, you won’t be able to exceed this value.
+Most manufacturers limit your electric car’s charging speed.
+So, regardless of what charger you use, you won’t be able to exceed this value.

-Charge points may have charging rate caps – regardless of charger, you won’t be able to exceed value.
+Charge points may have charging rate caps.
+So again, regardless of what charger you use, you won’t be able to exceed that value.

 Temperature

-The charging time of your electric car’s battery will be slower during colder weather as well as during extremely hot spells.
+The charging time and capacity of your electric car’s battery might be slower during colder weather, as well as during extremely hot spells.

 There’s no catch-all solution for determining charge time to the minute.
-With weather, charge rates, battery deterioration, and your own driving habits it’s hard to say how long things will take.
-It’s possible to get somewhere close though.
-While generalised, the examples in this E charging time chart should give an idea of your average charge time.
+With weather, charge rates, battery deterioration, and your driving habits, it’s hard to say how long things will take.
+But it’s possible to get a good idea.
+While generalised, the examples in this EV charging time chart should give an idea of your average charge time.
 These assume a healthy battery, ideal weather, and charging your battery from 0-100%.

 107 kWh